 I visited Pantelleria a few weeks ago with Antonio Rallo, co-proprietor of Donnafugata.
-The magnificent terracing of the island — as well as the extreme lengths Pantelleria farmers go to eek out a living with grapes, capers and oranges — requires a separate article and photo essay entirely.
-(I’m working on it, I promise).
+The magnificent terracing of the island — as well as the extreme lengths Pantelleria farmers go to eek out a living with grapes, capers and oranges — is admirable, to say the least.

 The night before in Marsala, I dined with his sister, José Rallo.
 The duo oversees an expansive company that was established by their parents in the early 1980s.
 Today, Donnafugata’s vineyard operations are across Sicily: in Etna, Vittoria and Contessa Entellina.
 But it was Pantelleria that José wanted to talk about most, and not just because I was going there the following day.

 She told me a story about her father, Giacomo, who had seen the monumental effort of Pantelleria winegrowers.
 There was a disconnect from how much toil went into the wine, and how the final product tasted.
 In short, it didn’t travel well, and had no hope of selling well in mainland Italy or abroad.